Grand Theft Auto modding: Other legal issues

 A weapon replacement for GTA V, which replaces the game's sticky bomb weapon with an exploding Samsung Galaxy Note 7 as a parody of the phone's battery explosion issue and subsequent recall, attracted controversy when Samsung Electronics America, Inc. reportedly issued takedown notices to YouTube demanding that videos depicting the phone be taken down as an alleged violation of its copyrights.
 The Verge called this "bogus", and a "ridiculous overreach and misuse of the DMCA", while it was also believed that these takedowns would only draw further attention to the content.
 Although Samsung has attempted to take down videos depicting the mod, it has not targeted websites hosting the mod itself.

 On 14 June 2017, Take-Two Interactive sent a cease and desist to the developers of OpenIV, a program that allows users to install modifications for various Rockstar titles such as Grand Theft Auto IV, Max Payne 3 and Grand Theft Auto V, claiming that OpenIV allowed third-parties to modify and defeat the security features of its software.
 Rockstar later responded by saying that "Take-Two's actions were not specifically targeting single player mods...
 We are working to figure out how we can continue to support the creative community without negatively impacting our players."
-In a statement issued by Rockstar on 23 June, saying that Take-Two has agreed not to take legal action against third-party single-player modding projects involving Rockstar's games on PC.
-Rockstar has also contacted the developers of OpenIV, in an effort to resolve the dispute.
+In a statement on 23 June, Rockstar said that Take-Two had agreed not to take legal action against third-party single-player modding projects involving Rockstar's games on PC.
+Rockstar also contacted the developers of OpenIV, in an effort to resolve the dispute.
 Although the details of said meeting remain undisclosed, shortly afterwards OpenIV was made available to download – and received a minor update – indicating the conversation with Rockstar was successful.
 The cease and desist led to a review bomb from users, and caused a chilling effect with some mod developers discontinuing support for the game due to perceived legal ramifications with modding Grand Theft Auto V.